-This section reviews how to work with block matrices (where each block is a dense matrix)9.
+This section reviews how to work with block matrices (where each block is a dense matrix).
 This format has been designed for PDE problems with more than one unknown per grid node.
+The resulting matrix has a sparse block structure, and the size of each dense block equals the number of PDE equations defined on that block.
+This format is quite general, and can handle matrices with variable block size, as is done is the following example.

-9Trilinos offers capabilities to deal with matrices composed by few sparse blocks, like for instance matrices arising from the discretization of the incompressible Navier-Stokes equations, through the Meros package (not covered in this tutorial).
+&lt;sup>9Trilinos offers capabilities to deal with matrices composed by few sparse blocks, like for instance matrices arising from the discretization of the incompressible Navier-Stokes equations, through the Meros package (not covered in this tutorial).